code-collabo/collabo-community-app/README.md

   },
 }

+NOTE:'isStandAlone' property is automatically updated on the backend based on the 'children' property.
+Hence, it is not required during creating (POST) and updating (PATCH)

-NOTE:'isStandAlone' property is automatically updated on the backend based on the 'children' property. it is true when 'children' array is empty and false when 'children' array is not empty.
+it is true when 'children' array is empty and false when 'children' array is not empty.
 </pre>